learn-co-curriculum/cs-traversing-trees-readme/README.md

 To implement a stack in Java, you have three options:

-1. Go ahead and use an `ArrayList` or `LinkedList`.
-If you use an `ArrayList`, be sure to add and remove from the *end*, which is a constant time operation.
+1. Go ahead and use `ArrayList` or `LinkedList`.
+If you use `ArrayList`, be sure to add and remove from the *end*, which is a constant time operation.
 And be careful not to add elements in the wrong place or remove them in the wrong order.

 2. Java provides a class called `Stack` that provides the standard set of stack methods.
-But this class is an old part of Java: it is not consistent with the Java Collections Framework (which came later), and it does not handle synchronization as well as more recent classes.
+But this class is an old part of Java: it is not consistent with the Java Collections Framework, which came later, and it does not handle synchronization as well as more recent classes.

 3. Probably the best choice is to use one of the implementations of the `Deque` interface, like `ArrayDeque`.

-"Deque" stands for "double-ended queue" and it's pronounced "deck" (although some people say "deek").
+"Deque" stands for "double-ended queue"; it's supposed to be pronounced "deck", but some people say "deek".
 In Java, the `Deque` interface provides `push`, `pop`, `peek`, and `isEmpty`, so you can use a `Deque` as a stack.
 It provides other methods [you can read about here](https://docs.oracle.com/javase/7/docs/api/java/util/Deque.html), but we won't use them for now.

 ## Iterative DFS